RetroSwimAU/TeradriveCode/README.md

 * MD Studio was used to build 68K ASM into a bootable Mega Drive BIN file
   * https://github.com/gouky/MDStudio
   * Credit: gouky
+* Source is from https://github.com/BigEvilCorporation/megadrive_samples but with my line added.